sid22/retwitter/README.md

 Will throw error on empty username, if the username is already being followed.

 ### Unfollow
-The user idenitified in the token unfollows the user passed
+The user identified in the token unfollows the user passed

 Route: ```user/unfollow```